Aadil101/website/_posts/writing/2020-02-17-oral-history-project.md

 categories: writing
 ---

 This is a project in which I interviewed my aunt regarding a memorable experience of hers.
 I then discuss my experiences with interviewing someone for the first time, within the context of indigenous oral history traditions.
-This is for Native American Studies 22: *Native American Lives* with Professor Vera Palmer:
+This is for *NAS 22 Native American Lives* with Professor Vera Palmer:

 ## Introduction